Ankur2606/CryptoBeachSoccer/README.md

 - Crypto community for inspiration
 - Three.js community for resources
+- Orange ID team for authentication SDK
 - All contributors and playtesters

 ---

-Made with 💖 and code | © 2025 Crypto Beach Soccer Team
+Made with 💖 and code | © 2025 Crypto Beach Soccer Team | @liebnerzeneolite